-After you spend some time strumming and chords, the best way to keep learning the ukulele is by learning some songs.
+After you spend some time strumming and chords, the best way to keep learning the ukulele is by learning some advanced songs.
 Below is a list of songs that you can start working on.
 This is truly where the fun begins.

 The songs above make up a fun repertoire that you can play alone or share with friends and family.
 Besides being fun, they also contain very valuable lessons and will help you tremendously in your journey of learning ukulele.

 With time and dedication, you will likely want to move on to more challenging songs.
 Doing will so will increase your technique and overall ability on the instrument.
 At this stage, you can even move beyond just doing chords and strumming, to playing some single lines, intros, and interludes.
 Believe it or not, you will likely have even more fun!

 Naturally, in order to get to this stage, you will need to develop a practice routine and keep at it.

 To truly make your practice sessions effective, focus on specificity and realism.
 Set measurable goals that match your current skill level.
 For instance, becoming a guitar virtuoso in eight months is an unrealistic target.
 However, mastering all modes of the harmonic minor scale in various positions within four months is attainable for some.
 Assess your abilities and available practice time realistically.
 Seeking guidance from a skilled guitar teacher will aid both improvement and goal assessment.

 Whether it’s 15 minutes or an hour, ensure your attention is exclusively on practice.
 Eliminate distractions—no phones or TV—while you’re engaging with your instrument.
 Dedicate quality time to practicing for genuine enhancement.